 Academic Integrity |

-Any violations of these policies will be reported, in writing, to the Dean of Science's office. |
+Any violation of the rules listed above will result in a 0 on the work containing misconduct and will be reported, in writing, to the Dean of Science's office. |

 Respectful Environment |